Skip to main content

 Biography

-Cassidy Pyle is a rising fourth year Ph.D. student working with Dr. Nicole Ellison and Dr. Nazanin Andalibi.
-Broadly, her research examines how multiply stigmatized communities use social media platforms and, increasingly, algorithmic systems to access social support, information, and educational/career opportunities.
+Cassidy Pyle is a fifth year Ph.D. candidate working with Dr. Nicole Ellison and Dr. Nazanin Andalibi.
+Broadly, her research examines how minoritized communities' engagements with social media platforms and, increasingly, algorithmic systems shape their holistic well-being, with particular attention to social, emotional, occupational, and educational dimensions of well-being.
+She is especially interested in how interactions with emerging technologies shape minoritized individuals' ability to equitably access and persist in higher education environments.

-Previously, she has examined how LGBTQ+ people who experience pregnancy loss make decisions about whether to and how to share these difficult experiences on non-anonymous social media platforms, and how multiply marginalized social media users think about vulnerability on and via social media.
 Currently, she is working with first-generation, low-income students to understand how they use social media in the college application and selection processes and how social media can be better designed to meet their needs in this pivotal time.
 She is also working to understand how students perceive college admissions as an algorithmic system.
+Her dissertation work explores discussion of affirmative action college admissions policy on social media, including how these discussions shape intrapersonal, academic, and social outcomes (e.g., sense of belonging, vicarious trauma) for minoritized students.

 CV